Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 ### Firmware status

 **This configuration does not exist yet.** The current `BUILD2` define makes the button replace SW1, which is the Tier 2 A1 arrangement.
-Add LFO mode as a third configuration, or repurpose `BUILD2`, before build 2 is assembled.
+Add the LFO layer as a third configuration, or repurpose `BUILD2`, before build 2 is assembled.

 ### Button mounting